jrnl-org/jrnl/docs/reference-config-file.md

 ### encrypt
 If `true`, encrypts your journal using AES.
 Do not change this value for journals that already have data in them.

+### template
+The path to a file to use as a template for new entries.
+Only works when you have the `editor` field configured.

 ### tagsymbols
 Symbols to be interpreted as tags.